-- Low-quality content – This is one of the easiest factors to control.
-If your content is bad, Panda will sniff if out and drag you down the rankings.
+This is one of the easiest factors to control.
+If your content is bad, Panda will sniff it out and drag you down the rankings.
 Your site and your content should provide value to consumers.

-- Keyword stuffing – Cramming as many keywords as possible into your written content was once an effective way to rank high with Google.
-But now, keyword stuffing is not only annoying for your site visitors, it’s also a huge no-no with Google’s crawlers.
+Cramming as many keywords as possible into your written content was once an effective way to rank high with Google.
+But now, keyword stuffing is not only annoying for your site visitors, but it’s also a huge no-no with Google’s crawlers.

 How Google Panda Works

-You’ll know you’ve been hit by the Panda update if you’ve lost traffic and are lower in Google’s rankings.
+You’ll know the Panda update has hit you if you’ve lost traffic and are lower in Google’s rankings.
 But an algorithm isn’t necessarily the only cause of these things.
-You know that there are many factors that could result in lower rankings: competitors executing more effective SEO, dips in interest, or maybe even a different update.
+You know that many factors could result in lower rankings: competitors executing more effective SEO dips in interest, or maybe even a different update.
 Moz put together a flowchart that’s a great tool to help you determine if you’ve been penalized because of Panda.

 How to Adjust Your SEO & Content Strategy

-While Panda can certainly be a blow to websites who are punished, it’s not impossible to make a successful recovery.
-Because the algorithm targets low-quality sites, most of the time the solution is to scour your site for factors that might cause it to fall into that category and then make the appropriate changes.
+While Panda can certainly be a blow to punished websites, it’s not impossible to make a successful recovery.
+Because the algorithm targets low-quality sites, most of the time, the solution is to scour your site for factors that might cause it to fall into that category and then make the appropriate changes.

 Because the goal of Panda is to showcase high-quality sites, work to improve your affected pages or your site by doing the following:

-- Vet user-generated content – One huge problem for site owners vulnerable to Panda is that their writers aren’t providing original content.
-If you have site contributors, make sure they aren’t stealing copy from elsewhere online.
+One huge problem for site owners vulnerable to Panda is that their writers aren’t providing original content.
+If you have site contributors, make sure they aren’t stealing a copy from elsewhere online.